Cutoff for Random Walks on Upper Triangular Matrices: Concluding Remarks and Open Questions

-In the introduction, in \Cref{1rmk:nil:cutoff}, we claimed that some of our analysis extends from Heisenberg groups to more general nilpotent groups.
-We elaborate on this claim here.
-Most of the following discussion is based on observations made by P\'eter Varj\'u during discussions of our work with him; further work on general nilpotent groups in collaboration with him is planned for the near future.
+Our analysis has focussed on upper triangular matrix groups; these are a canonical class of nilpotent groups.
+In the introduction, in \cref{rmk-p1:intro:cutoff:heis-to-general}, we claimed that some of our analysis extends from upper triangular groups to more general nilpotent groups.
+This extension is based primarily on observations made by P\'eter Varj\'u during discussions of our work with him.

-A group is \textit{nilpotent of step at most $\ell$} if all iterated commutators of order at least $\ell+1$ vanish necessarily.
-For example, step-1 is Abelian; step-2 has $[[g_1, g_2], g_3] = \id$ for all $g_1$, $g_2$ and $g_3$, ie the commutator subgroup is central.
-Our analysis has focussed on Heisenberg matrix groups; these are a canonical class of nilpotent groups---$H_{p,d}$ is step-$(d-2)$ nilpotent.
-However, some of our analysis does extend somewhat to more general nilpotent, as we now explain.